CODEJIN/PVCGAN_Torch/README.md

-__※ This project has been discontinued.
-If you would like to suggest any improvements, please register as an issue.__

 # Parallel Voice Conversion GAN

 This code is an implementation of Parallel Voice Conversion GAN(PVCGAN).
 The algorithm is based on the following papers: